A Trustworthiness Score to Evaluate DNN Predictions: Experimentation Setup

-In the task of detecting a person, as an example, we identify (using human logic) three features specifications listed below\footnote{The method used in writing down the specifications is based on NASA guidelines for writing requirements and specifications.~\cite{NASA_SystemsEngineeringHandbook}.}:
+In the task of detecting a person we identify (using human logic) three main distinctive features.
+We list them as features specifications below\footnote{The method used in writing down the specifications is based on NASA guidelines for writing requirements and specifications.~\cite{NASA_SystemsEngineeringHandbook}.}: \begin{itemize} \item A person detection in an image shall include human facial landmarks. \item A person detection in an image shall include a palm. \item A person detection in an image shall include human legs. \end{itemize}

-\begin{itemize} \item A person detection in an image shall include the facial landmarks of a human. \item A person detection in an image shall include a human hand. \item A person detection in an image shall include the legs of a human. \end{itemize}
+For all three listed features specifications we used object detectors to describe the features in machine interpretable form for monitoring.
+As observed we only provided the specification-text part of a feature specification and eliminated the usage of a specification-visual.
+This is becuase we used existing pretrained object detectors as monitors for our features specifications, allowing us to overcome the need to build datasets for the specification-visual.

-For all three listed specifications we used neural networks to describe the features in machine interpretable form for monitoring.
 Pre-trained models for detecting faces and hands were used to monitor for the first two specifications.
 For detecting faces a pre-trained model based on Dlib was used~\cite{king2015}.
-For the detection of hands MediaPipe-Hands by google research was used for detecting hands~\cite{mediapipe}.
-For the the third specification of legs detection, a pre-trained model for detecting legs was not found, therefore, we trained our own custom legs detection neural network using the YOLO5s~\cite{Jocher_YOLOv5_by_Ultralytics_2020} architecture on the COCO dataset after modifying the dataset labels to include labels of legs.
+For the detection of palms MediaPipe-Hands by google research was used~\cite{mediapipe}.
+For the the third specification of legs detection, a pre-trained model for detecting legs was not found, therefore, we trained our own custom legs object detector using the YOLO5s~\cite{Jocher_YOLOv5_by_Ultralytics_2020} architecture on a synthesised legs dataset.
+The legs dataset was synthesised by taking the lower half of the person labels in the COCO dataset and labeling them as legs.